-- PWLB loans are valued using the PWLB "premature repayment" rates in force on 31 March 2015. - Other loans and borrowings were valued individually using the comparable rate at the Balance Sheet date for a loan with the same maturity and similar counterparty. - The fair value of trade and other receivables is taken to be the invoiced or billed amount.
+- Other loans and borrowings were valued individually using the comparable rate at the Balance Sheet date for a loan with the same maturity and similar counterparty. - The fair value of trade and other receivables is taken to be the invoiced or billed amount.